Trello vs. Monday.com: A feature-by-feature comparison

 Trello pricing

-Though Trello’s free plan is pretty wholesome to get started, but lacks many advanced powerful features.
-For that, you need to upgrade to its higher-pricing plans.
-Also, Trello gives you an average estimate on its Enterprise plan for dedicated customer support and advanced security features.
+Though Trello’s free plan is pretty wholesome, it lacks many advanced, powerful features.
+To do so, you need to upgrade to its higher-pricing plans.
+Also, Trello gives you an average estimate of its enterprise plan for dedicated customer support and advanced security features.
 But that is still expensive to the value offered.

 Monday.com

-• Free plan: Limited to 3 boards and 2 seats
+• Free plan: Limited to 3 boards and two seats

 • Basic plan: $ 9/seat/month on annual billing